sussmanLab/cellGPU/INSTALLATION.md

 # Requirements

+Note that, thanks to the CGAL dependency (which, with some work, can be removed), your compiler needs to support features of C++14.
+This package has been tested with gcc-6 and gcc-7.5 (and equivalent g++ versions)

 The current iteration of the code was written using some features of C++11, and was compiled using CUDA-11.0.
 The code has been tested with CUDA versions as early as 6.5, and uses compute capability 3.5 devices and higher.
 It ought to work on lower compute capability devices; compile without the